ordina-jworks/ordina-jworks.github.io/_posts/2018-03-29-Kickstarter-Trajectory-2018-light.md

 And we even saw the different ways to merge these branches.
 One thing we'll definitely won't forget that fast is to rebase when pulling to keep a clean non-spaghetti like history, something that is preferred by many co-workers at JWorks!
-At least that is what Yannick has told us ;)
+At least that is what Yannick has told us. ;)

 ### Spring and Spring boot

-Those lectures were given by [Ken Coenen](/author/ken-coenen) and were spread over two days.
+The lectures on Spring and Spring Boot were given by [Ken Coenen](/author/ken-coenen){:target="_blank"} and were spread over two days.

 During the first lecture, we got a recap of the concepts of JPA, beans, application contexts and other things that Spring uses in its core fundamentals.
 Next, we dug deeper into the framework and introduced ourselves with Spring Web Services and Spring Security and created a small backend application during the second lecture.

 Both lectures were rather theoretical, but very informative and elaborate with a lot of examples.
 So you have got everything you need to get familiar with Spring.
 You can find the course material on Ken's [Github](https://github.com/kencoenen/spring-course){:target="_blank"} page.

 ### Microservices
-The workshop on microservices was lectured by [Kevin Van Houtte](/author/kevin-van-houtte/).
+The workshop on microservices was lectured by [Kevin Van Houtte](/author/kevin-van-houtte/){:target="_blank"} and powered by Spring Cloud and Netflix OSS.
 It went pretty fast and at the end of the workshop, we had acquired a great overview of all the important aspects regarding the microservices architecture!
 The most important thing to know is that each microservice takes care of only one specific business function.